Klemet/LANDIS-II-Magic-Harvest/README.md

 You can download the latest release version for Windows on the [release page](https://github.com/Klemet/LANDIS-II-Magic-Harvest/releases/).
 To install it on your computer, just launch the installer (`LANDIS-II-V8.Magic.harvest.X.X-setup.exe`).

 For Linux or for Compute Canada's servers, you'll have to clone the repo and use the `dotnet build -c Release` command, as for any other LANDIS-II extension you want to use on Linux.
+You can also check out the official [Tool-Docker-Apptainer](https://github.com/LANDIS-II-Foundation/Tool-Docker-Apptainer) repository of the LANDIS-II foundation that contains Docker images with Magic Harvest already compile inside of them, which can be transformed easily in an Apptainer that you can run on any Hypercomputing Cluster or on Linux.
+All of the instructions are in the README of [Tool-Docker-Apptainer](https://github.com/LANDIS-II-Foundation/Tool-Docker-Apptainer).

 # 🛠 Parameterization and use